 - It is put in the inner side of the upper arm.

 - It is usually first inserted within five days of a period starting, to ensure that you are not pregnant.
 It is effective immediately.
+If it is inserted later, you should be reasonably sure you are not pregnant and use extra, non-hormonal contraception eg condoms, or abstain from sex for seven days.

 - An injection of local anaesthetic is used to numb the skin.
 A special needle is used to place the implant under the skin.
 The wound is dressed and will soon heal just like any other small cut.